 Origin

 Fucus carica L. also known as fig belongs to Moraceae family.
-It usually grows in moderate areas such as tropical and subtropical Fig tree are known to be originated from Western Asia and then they moved towards Muddle East and Mediterranean besan.However fossils record indicate that their distribution was in Southern Europe.
+It usually grows in moderate areas such as tropical and subtropical Fig trees are known to be originated from Western Asia and then they moved towards Middle East and Mediterranean besan?
+However fossils record indicate that their distribution was in Southern Europe.
 Afterwards they were brought to America and California (Crisosto et al .,2011.
 Nowadays they are cultivated in almost all the moderate climatic areas of the world[16-18].